microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     ![](images/GUID-53BBBABA-CF2F-4763-9846-2D9BE6462AD0-low.png)

 Configuration for AVR Transparent UART was completed.
-Click [here](#rnbd-code-generation-&-compilation) for rnbd code generation and compilation section.
+Click [here](#rnbd-code-generation-&-compilation) for RNBD Code Generation and Compilation section.

 <br />

 ## RNBD GPIO Based Connection Setup<a name="rnbd-gpio-based-connection-setup"></a>

-The RNBD451 device can use Bluetooth (BT) Status indication 1 and Bluetooth (BT) Status indication 2 pins to indicate the GPIO connection status.
-Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the status indication pins.
+The RNBD451 device can use Bluetooth (BT) Status Indication 1 and Bluetooth (BT) Status Indication 2 pins to indicate the GPIO connection status.
+Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the Status Indication pins.

 **Bluetooth (BT) Status Indication Pin Table**